ComputerScienceHouse/Constitution/CONTRIBUTING.md

 ## Guide - Making Changes To The Constitution

 1. Create a local copy of the repository.

+    > If you are not a Maintainer, make a Fork first

     ```
     git clone https://github.com/ComputerScienceHouse/Constitution.git